fyysikkokilta/kahvibot/README.md

 1. Run `sudo service kiltiskahvi start` to start the coffee measurement daemon.
 Check the syslog to see that it's working (or if it's not).
 1. Run `sudo systemctl enable kiltiskahvi` to make it also start on boot
 1. Insert your telegram [bot token](https://core.telegram.org/bots#generating-an-authorization-token) in the configuration file in `config/config.ini`
-1. Start the telegram bot service: `sudo systemctl enable kahvibot && sudo service kahvibot start`
+1. Start the telegram bot service: `sudo systemctl enable kahvibot && sudo service kahvibot start` and you should be good to go.
-1. Clone the repo or download the contents of the folder `web/` to your desired location on your webserver.
-1. Download [highstock](http://www.highcharts.com/download), navigate to the folder `js` and copy the files `highstock.js` and `modules/exporting.js` to `web/lib/` or wherever you copied the contents of `web` to
-1. Set up the `config` file in said folder according to the instructions in `config.default`
-1. Expose the `web` folder on your server and you're good to go, assuming your firewall settings are correct.

 ### Running
 **TODO**